Burmpf/can-of-books-frontend/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+- We will be able to communicate at all times, but only expect a response within class hours (noon-9pm EST).
+- We will ONLY use Slack to communicate outside of Remo
+- We will try to take breaks once an hour for 5-10 minutes
+- Our plan if we start to fall behind is to work more hours :)

+Keyan's strengths:
+- strong willed
+- willing to work until the job is done
+- great communicator

+Mike's strengths:
+- Mike isnt here or I'd ask him.
+We'll miss you Mike!

+- These strengths work well to ensure the required work is completed.
+- I would like to develop better time management skills.
+I procrastinate too much!
+- day-to-day development wont be an issue!
+Im SOLO!
+- Conflict resolution is no longer an issue!